ferasMoh/Angular-CRUD-Frontend/README.md

     password : 12345,

-* In user part we have this two users : email : ali@user.com,
+* In user part we have this three users : email : ali@user.com,
 	password : 12345,
 	email : anas@user.com,
+	password : 12345,
+    email : ahmad@user.com,
 	password : 12345,
 also you can add more users by go to user part and navigate to register page then fill all fields.